Piszmog/pet-spotlight/README.md

 * `-d` - a comma separated list of dogs to download information for -- e.g. `Boomer,Zodiac`
 * `-l` - the base directory to save the information on the dogs -- e.g. `dogs`
+* `-f` - determines if the list of dogs to foster should be printed

 ### Example
 Example of running the help flag `-h`